Overview of single sign-on (SSO) for gateways in Power BI

-For each query, the Power BI service includes the user principal name (UPN) when sending a query request to the configured gateway.
+For each query, the Power BI service includes the user principal name (UPN), which is the fully qualified username of the user currently signed in to the Power BI service, when it sends a query request to the configured gateway.

-The gateway needs to map the Azure Active Directory UPN to a local Active Directory identity.
+The gateway must map the Azure Active Directory UPN to a local Active Directory identity:

 a.
 If Azure AD DirSync (also known as Azure AD Connect) is configured, then the mapping works automatically in the gateway.

-The gateway service process impersonates the mapped local user, opens the connection to the underlying database and sends the query.
-The gateway does not need to be installed on the same machine as the database.
+The gateway service process impersonates the mapped local user, opens the connection to the underlying database, and then sends the query.
+You don't need to install the gateway on the same machine as the database.

-Now that you understand the basics of SSO, read more detailed information about Kerberos and SAML:
+Now that you understand the basics of enabling SSO through the gateway, read more detailed information about Kerberos and SAML: